Rachel1112/Spotify-Music-Stream/README.md

   - Connect to the server:

-    Open a terminal (such as PowerShell on Windows) to move to the installation directory of MongoDB, like:
+    Open a terminal (such as cmd on Windows) to move to the installation directory of MongoDB, like:
     `````
     cd C:\Program Files\MongoDB\Server\6.0\bin
     `````